ibm-cloud-docs/account/iam-mfa.md

 1. Log in with your IBMid and password.

-  It might take up to 5 minutes for you to be able to log back in with MFA.
+  It might take up to 5 minutes for you to be able to log in after MFA is enabled.
   {: note}

 2. Click **Verify** on the Verification is required screen to create a TOTP with an authenticator app.
 3. Click **Setup your authenticator app**.
-4. Use your app to scan the bar code, or select **Can't scan bar code?** to enter the provided key.
+4. Use your app to scan the bar code, or select **Can't scan the bar code?** to enter the provided key.

-If you encounter an error message that states that you've already set up authentication, but your verification code is not working or you do not have a verification code to enter, contact the [{{site.data.keyword.IBM_notm}} Help desk](https://www.ibm.com/ibmid/myibm/help/us/helpdesk.html){: external} to reset your MFA enrollment.
+If you encounter an error message that states that you've already set up authentication, but your verification code is not working or you do not have a verification code to enter, contact the [{{site.data.keyword.IBM_notm}} Help desk](https://www.ibm.com/ibmid/myibm/help/us/helpdesk.html){: external}) to reset your MFA enrollment.
 {: note}
 {: #mfahelp}